Cascading Failure Mitigation via Transmission Switching: Case Studies

 \subsection{Preventive Transmission Switching}

-Figure~\ref{fig:loadstresscomparision} shows the various stress metrics, comparing the stress on IEEE 118-bus case system, in terms of maximum criticality rank, maximum degree, and system degree under different loading conditions.
+Figure~\ref{fig:loadstresscomparision} shows the various stress metrics, comparing the stress on the IEEE 118-bus case system in terms of maximum criticality rank, maximum degree, and system degree under different loading scenarios.
 As can be seen, the stress for the case with 106\% loading is atypically high.
-Table~\ref{fig:table_106_PTS} shows the stress on the same case after a preventive switching action is implemented, where 17 Sorenson - 113 Deer Crk line is opened, but the generation dispatch is not changed.
-A full stress analysis is performed for pre- and post- transmission switching and the stress comparison for this case is shown in Fig.~\ref{fig:prevetativeTS}.
-The plot, comparing the number of lines, loaded above both emergency and contingency limits, under different loading patterns including after preventive transmission switching is shown in Fig.~\ref{fig:lineviolation}.
-The results of different stress metrics parameters is tabulated in Table~\ref{table:result}.
-The results clearly show that a single transmission switching action can substantially reduce the system stress, and avoid a potential cascading failure event.
+Table~\ref{fig:table_106_PTS} shows the stress on the same case before and after a preventive switching action is implemented, where 17 Sorenson - 113 Deer Crk line is opened, but the generation dispatch is not changed.
+Full stress analysis is performed for pre- and post- transmission switching, and the stress comparison for this case is shown in Fig.~\ref{fig:prevetativeTS}.
+The Switching Stress Relief indices calculated for this loading condition as $SSR_d^{17-113}=6$ and $SSR_r^{17-113}=199.86$.
+The plot, comparing the number of lines loaded above both emergency and contingency limits, under different loading patterns, including after preventive transmission switching, is shown in Fig.~\ref{fig:lineviolation}.
+The results of different stress metrics parameters are tabulated in Table~\ref{table:result}.
+The results clearly show that a single transmission switching action can substantially reduce the system stress and avoid a potential cascading failure event.